Category Archives: Recreation

 DSC03823

 Daddy pointed out the roots on this tree.
 How often to you get to see what a tree looks like underground?
-Claire found the roots a little scary and also said they look like a maze.
+Bean found the roots a little scary and also said they look like a maze.

 DSC03866